***Last updated 21st September 2023***

 (also known as a family application, spouse visa, unmarried partner visa, fiancé(e) visa)

-The fee for later applications for permission to stay in the UK (or for switching applications) will rise from £1,048 to £1,258.
-However, at the time of writing this particular fee is not scheduled to increase on 4th October 2023.
+The fee for later applications for permission to stay in the UK (or for switching applications) was one of the few fees not to increase on 4 October 2023, and remains at £1,048.
+We will update this blog as further details become available.

-When we add in the increased Immigration Health Surcharge (for 2.5 years), you’re looking at nearly £4,951 in fees for a first partner visa from abroad, and around £3,845 in fees for in-country extension or switching partner visas.
+When we add in the increased Immigration Health Surcharge (for 2.5 years), you’re looking at almost £5k in fees for a first partner visa from abroad, and just over £3.5k in fees for an in-country extension.

-Applicants will normally pay for one first application and one subsequent application, for an anticipated total of £8,796.
+Applicants will normally pay for one first application and one subsequent application, for an anticipated total of over £8.5k.
 That’s the new price tag for falling in love with a Brit.

 Work and Sponsorship

 For employers, sponsoring an overseas worker is already a significant investment.
-Applying for a Certificate of Sponsorship, which currently costs £199, will see a 20% fee increase to £239 after these changes take effect.
+Applying for a Certificate of Sponsorship, which previously cost £199, had a 20% fee increase to £239 on 4 October 2023.

 For workers, the cost of a Skilled Worker visa has always depended on the visa’s duration, and whether the applicant is overseas or already in the UK when they apply.

-An example at the cheaper end is a Skilled Worker visa for (say) two years, applied for from overseas.
-That would currently cost £625, plus the Immigration Health Surcharge at £624 per year, equals a total of £1,873.
-After the fee increase, the same thing will cost £2,789 (as the new application fee will be £719 and the increased surcharge will be £1,035 per year).
+An example at the cheaper end is a Skilled Worker visa for two years, applied for from overseas.
+That would previously have cost £625, plus the Immigration Health Surcharge at £624 per year, equalling a total of £1,873.
+After the increase in both visa fees and the health surcharge, exactly the same thing will cost £2,789 (as the new application fee is now £719 and the increased surcharge will be £1,035 per year).

-And at the more expensive end, a Skilled Worker visa lasting five years, applied for from within the UK, currently costs £1,423.
-After the fee increases it will cost £1,500.
-Add to that the Immigration Health Surcharge for five years, and the total fees come to a staggering £6,675.
+And at the more expensive end, a Skilled Worker visa lasting five years, applied for from within the UK, previously cost £1,423.
+After the fee increases it now costs £1,500.
+Add to that the increased Immigration Health Surcharge for five years, and the total fees come to a staggering £6,675.

-Applicants will admittedly pay less if they are coming to work in healthcare or a shortage occupation, but even these are seeing fee increases, as follows:
+Applicants will admittedly pay less if they are coming to work in healthcare or a shortage occupation, but even these have seen fee increases, as follows:

-• For 3 years or less (whether applying from outside or within the UK) – £247 rising to £284
+• For 3 years or less (whether applying from outside or within the UK) – £247 increased to £284.

-• For 3 years or less (whether applying from outside or within the UK) – £479 rising to £551
+• For 3 years or less (whether applying from outside or within the UK) – £479 increased to £551.

 Indefinite Leave to Remain / Settlement